onareach/wordnet_db_migrator/README.md

 - WordNet for providing the lexical database
 - The PostgreSQL team for their excellent database system
 - All contributors who have helped with the development of this tool

+See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for detailed information about WordNet licensing and proper citation.